aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 {{< /highlight >}}-->

 ## **Compact PDF417 Symbology**
-*Compact PDF417* has a specification like *Basic PDF417* and *Marco PDF417*.
+*Compact PDF417* has a specification like *Basic PDF417* and *Macro PDF417*.
 The difference is that in *Compact PDF417* barcodes, the right-side metainformation column and the corresponding stop pattern are eliminated to decrease barcode size.
 This is the only barcode type in the *PDF417* family that does not support laser scanning.
 It should be also noted that reading low-quality barcode images may have issues due to the lack of metainformation redundancy.
 To enable the *Compact PDF417* mode, developers can use the *setPdf417Truncate* method of class [*Pdf417Parameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/Pdf417Parameters).

 <p align="center"><img src="compactpdf417basic.png"></p>